foulscar/AWSmcserverautomation/README.md

 ---

-### Now we will make a service from our service file
+### Now we will make a service from your service file

 Type the following commands: